 “Kids will eat when they’re ready.
 You shouldn’t schedule mealtimes.”

-If you heard those words coming out of anybody’s mouth, you would immediately qualify them as a lunatic, and you certainly wouldn’t listen to their advice on your kid’s health.
+If you heard those words coming out of anybody’s mouth, you would likely think they were crazy ,and you certainly wouldn’t want listen to their advice on your kids.

 As parents, we all obviously want our kids to live healthy, active lives, and we want to give them every advantage to ensure they get a good start.
 Making sure they get enough sleep, and teaching them solid sleep skills, will go a long way to promoting their overall health down the road.